-Since the Bravo power station will aid in the delivery of additional electricity supply, the proposed Bravo Integration Project (Figure 1) is necessary to integrate and connect Bravo into the existing Eskom electricity network.
-This will ensure that additional electricity supply to areas such as Secunda and Midrand are ensured.
+Since the Bravo power station will aid in the delivery of additional electricity supply, the proposed Bravo Integration Project (Error!
+Reference source not found.) is necessary to integrate and connect Bravo into the existing Eskom electricity network.
+This will ensure additional electricity supply to areas such as Secunda and Midrand.